What are the perceived issues?

 Solar energy

 Voltaic panels that convert light directly into electricity are very useful instead of batteries when the amount of energy required is small.
-They don't seem to be able to produce many kW.
+In 2015, the Swiss aeroplane "Solar Impulse" was able to travel several thousand kilometers on solar energy alone.
+And similar panels can be installed in stations to recharge your electric car.

 Fuel cells